fastipletonis/fastipletonis-meeus/src/site/markdown/temporal.md

   LocalTime sputnikLaunch = LocalTime.parse("19:26:24");

-  // Queries.HP_DECIMAL_TIME can be used for retrieving a BigDecimal. double t = sputnikLaunch.query(Queries.DECIMAL_TIME); // 0.81
+  // Queries.HP_DECIMAL_TIME can be used for retrieving a BigDecimal.
+  // Please note that we use "Double", not "double", as the query will first
+  // check if the temporal accessor can be used to retrieve a decimal time and
+  // return null if it is not possible. double t = sputnikLaunch.query(Queries.DECIMAL_TIME); // 0.81
 ```